se.plan#

 Note

-Every data layer presented in the following document can be displayed in Google Earth Engine as an overview of our datasets.
-Click on the provided link in the description, you’ll be redirected to the GEE code editor panel.
+Every data layer presented in the following document can be displayed in GEE as an overview of our datasets.
+Select the provided link in the description to be redirected to the GEE code editor pane.
 The selected layer will be displayed over Uganda.
-To modify the country change the fao_gaul variable line 7 by your country number (listed in the Country list section in the rightmost column).
-If you want to export this layer, please set the value of to_export (line 10) and to_drive (line 13) according to your need.
+To modify the country, change the fao_gaul variable Line 7 by your country number (listed in the Country list section in the rightmost column).
+If you want to export this layer, set the value of to_export (Line 10) and to_drive (Line 13) according to your need.
 Hit the run button again to relaunch the computation.
-Code used for this display can be found here.
+Code used for this display can be found on this page.

 In its current form, se.plan provides information on four categories of potential benefits of forest restoration: